Lead Form: Sections

 To configure a conditional section:

-- Set the section visibility to the conditional logic you desire, either "always visible" or applied to a certain question
+2. Set the section visibility to the conditional logic you desire, applying the logic to a certain question

 Important: A conditional section does not need to be placed immediately after the question it depends on.
 However, it must appear later in the form, not before that question.